-In the next 4 years, Future Majority make sure that every politicians understands that ignoring the largest voting group will be at their peril.
+In the next 4 years, Future Majority will make sure that every politician understands that ignoring the largest voting group will be at their peril.
 When politicians, leaders, candidates, platforms, and policies reflect the priorities of young Canadians, millions more will enter the democratic process.

 We need to disrupt the typical politician's calculus on which demographics to court come election time.
 Given our limited time and resources, we focus on getting more young people to vote in ridings that are most likely to be decided by small vote margins by any major party.
 1,000 new youth voters in a close riding will turn the heads of every politician running for office.
 In a safe riding, where the likely vote margin could be 15,000 or 20,000 votes, we'll just be noise.

 Over the last two decades, who forms government in Canada has often been decided by less than 20 seats.
 30,000 new youth voters, across 30 ridings can make all the difference.